opensearch-project/project-website/_posts/2025-02-03-Reduce-Cost-with-Disk-based-Vector-Search.md

 | Space type | Cosine (inner product over normalized data)                              |
 | Index vectors | 113M                                                                     |

-We tested four different cluster configurations using [opensearch-cluster-cdk](https://github.com/opensearch-project/opensearch-cluster-cdk) with OpenSearch 2.18.
+We tested four different cluster configurations using the [opensearch-cluster-cdk](https://github.com/opensearch-project/opensearch-cluster-cdk) with OpenSearch 2.18.
 We selected the cluster and index configuration to follow production recommendations.
 For example, we configured replica shards and dedicated cluster manager nodes.
 In addition, we targeted a shard count that provides 2 to 3 vCPUs per shard.
 The following table presents the configurations for these tests.

 | Name        | Data node count | Data node type | Data node disk size | Data node disk type | JVM size | Primary shard count | Replica shards | Compression level |
 |-------------|-----------------|----------------|---------------------|---------------------|----------|---------------------|----------------|-------------------|